-Michael Brewer After graduating from Queens College in New York with a BA in Film/Television, Michael Brewer embarked on a distinguished cinematography career lensing documentaries for PBS, ABC/Disney, History Channel, A&E Networks, Viacom, ESPN and others.
-His eclectic background as a world traveler and documentarian shapes his visual approach which strives to celebrate the beauty of the human spirit, while encompassing his signature cross cultural experience.
-PBS Networks have twice recognized him with an Emmy Award for his work on “Reverend James Lawson,” a short feature focusing on civil rights leader, Rev. James Lawson and The National Education Award for “Bahia: Africa in the Americas.”
+Michael Brewer Michael has lensed documentaries for PBS, ABC/Disney, History Channel, A&E Networks, Viacom, ESPN and others.
+His eclectic background as a world traveler and documentarian shapes his visual approach which celebrates the beauty of the human spirit while encompassing his signature cross cultural experience.
+PBS He has been honored with an Emmy Award for his work on “Reverend James Lawson,” a short feature focusing on civil rights leader, Rev. James Lawson and a National Education Award for “Bahia: Africa in the Americas.”
 The Group W special series, “Evening in India,” won Michael a New England Emmy Nomination for Cinematography.
-Drawn to both non-fiction and narrative stories, Michael’s work has taken him to over thirty countries and generated substantial social awareness and revenue.
+“In Full Bloom…transcending gender,” a feature documentary Michael directed and photographed has screened in several national and international film festivals.

 Frank Theobald Frank is an Arts District community activist and arts advocate.
 He served 8 years as an HOA property manager and before that he was Director of Information Management services and Director of Demographic Cartography for one of the largest newspaper chains in the country.